 Who is BestStart?

 In 1996 we opened our first childcare centre in Tauranga, employing four staff.
 Today, BestStart has grown into one of New Zealand’s largest providers of early childhood education.
 We are a New Zealand owned company with nurseries, preschools, kindergarten (kindy), Montessori and home-based childcare services nationwide.
-We also offer after school and OSCAR programmes.

 “We consider it a privilege to have a role in the lives of the children entrusted to us.
 We undertake to provide the best environment in which your child can grow and develop.”